leeguhn/kimsimon/content/ceramics/trip.md

-The ball also travels.
-For this ongoing project, *trip*, I offer the ball to people of various distances in my life.
+For this ongoing project, *trip*, I offer a porcelain ball to people of various distances in my life.
 “You can keep this ball forever.
 If you want, can you send me a photo of the ball at a place you want to show me?” is my tagline, an excuse to begin, renew, or strengthen a relationship with another human.

 I extend my thanks to everyone who has taken the time to participate in this project.
 I intend for *trip* to continue throughout my life.
 If anyone would like to be a participant, please feel free to send me a message.